-If you are interested in a sail training experience which is relaxing with an edge of luxury then Blue Clipper is the boat for you!
-All guest cabins are twin, ensuite cabins with plenty of storage space, two spacious bunks (bunk bed style), a writing desk, air-conditioning and heating, and are decorated and finished to a high standard.
-There is also a luxury double suite, with large double bed, huge ensuite bathroom, seating area and plenty of storage space.
+If you are interested in a sail training experience on board a bigger vessel, they why not join Blue Clipper.
+There are twin ensuite cabins and a larger 6 berth family/group cabin with shared bathroom.
 Each cabin has a porthole so if you are on the top bunk you can watch the starlite horizon from the comfort of your bed.
 Each cabin also has an electricity point (2 pin European socket).
 Bedding is provided but you will need to bring your own towels.

 There is a large comfortable saloon area with a bar and area to make tea and coffee.
-The saloon is on deck level with windows to both sides so you can enjoy the view without going outside on those wet days!
-Meals are served in the saloon.
-Our on board chef prepares 3 meals a day; breakfast, lunch and 3 course evening meal.
-Drinks are available throughout the day, with alcoholic beverages available with evening meals on a TAB system, which can be paid at the end of the voyage.
+The saloon is on deck level with windows to both sides so you can enjoy the view without going outside on those wet days.

-There is the opportunity to get involved with the sailing of Blue Clipper, and this is very much encouraged.
-Help the crew hoist the sails; take the helm and steer the ship; climb the mast to stow the top sails or head out onto the bow sprit to stow the jibs.
-There will be daily lectures and you can learn about navigation and sailing in general.
-You can also sit back, relax and enjoy the sea breeze with a good book in one of the many seating areas on deck.
+You will be fully immersed into life on board a tall ship and if you wish to you can take part in watches and help the cook in the galley.
+This is the best way to fully experience life on the sea!
+Help hoist the sails; take the helm and steer the ship; climb the mast to stow the top sails or head out onto the bow sprit to stow the jibs.
+There will be lectures and you can learn about navigation and sailing in general.
+When you are not on watch you can also sit back, relax and enjoy the sea breeze with a good book in one of the many seating areas on deck.